kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

      the `Unschedulable` child elements can resolve the constraints.
    * **`UnschedulableAndUnresolvable`**: $S + R + U < M$.
 Even with maximum preemption
-     of all `Unschedulable` elements, it is mathematically impossible to satisfy the minimum constraints because there is not enough child elements to schedule or too many child elements failed with the `UnschedulableAndUnresolvable` status.
+     of all `Unschedulable` elements, it is mathematically impossible to satisfy the minimum constraints because there are not enough child elements to schedule or too many child elements failed with the `UnschedulableAndUnresolvable` status.

    This status logic is applied identically at all levels of the tree:
    * **For a leaf `PodGroup`:** The child elements are the individual member pods.